HOUSTON GREASE TRAP SERVICES

 However, there are some additional steps you can take in between visits to better protect your traps, interceptors, and reputation:

-- Ensure grease and food waste disposal is covered during your staff’s training
+- Ensure that the correct procedure for grease and food waste disposal is covered during staff training.

-- Have all plates and pans scraped before washing them
+- Have all plates and pans scraped into a trash or composting bin before washing them.

 - Check the top of your trap periodically.
 The best tell is to use a good-old sniff test.